-- Procurement (does not pertain to evidence submitted for analysis). - Before a substance is opened, information on proper handling, storage, and disposal should be known to those who will be involved. - If MSDS is not on file, one should be ordered along with the substance. - No container should be accepted without an adequate identifying label. - Distribution (does not pertain to evidence submitted for analysis) will be on an "as needed" basis.
+- Procurement (does not pertain to evidence submitted for analysis). - a) Before a substance is opened, information on proper handling, storage, and disposal should be known to those who will be involved. - b) If MSDS is not on file, one should be ordered along with the substance. - c) No container should be accepted without an adequate identifying label.